COVID-19 vaccine rollout – Accelerated Site Activation and mRNA Vaccinations (July 2021 Onwards)

 The Service Provider must obtain appropriate written or verbal consent from the Patient’s parent or guardian prior to providing the Service.
 For further information regarding valid consent, including how to obtain consent in special populations, refer to the section ‘Preparing for vaccination: Valid consent’ in the Australian Immunisation Handbook.

-Consent forms for the Pfizer 5-11 vaccines are available on the Department of Health’s website.
+Consent forms for the Pfizer 5-11 vaccines are available on the Department of Health and Aged Care’s website.

 Service Providers must submit their paediatric vaccine administration claims online via the PPA Portal.
 Claims are to be submitted in the same format as existing adult vaccination services and will be paid at the current dose administration rate; outlined in the Registration, Claiming and Payments section on this page.

-New eligible Section 90 pharmacies must submit an Online Form expressing their interest in administering mRNA and AstraZeneca vaccines.
+New eligible Section 90 pharmacies must submit an Online Form expressing their interest in administering COVID-19 vaccines.
 An Online Form may be requested by contacting the PPA Support Centre at: support@ppaonline.com.au.
-Pharmacy details will then be forwarded to the Taskforce for approval.
-Once approved by the Taskforce, the PPA will provide the pharmacy with additional onboarding information.
+Pharmacy details will then be forwarded to the Department of Health and Aged Care for approval.
+Once approved by the Department, the PPA will provide the pharmacy with additional onboarding information.

 To be eligible to become an Approved Service Provider under this temporary program, a Pharmacy must: